Scalability Is a Leading Challenge Facing the EV Charging Ecosystem Today

 Addressing the EV Fleet Market

-Electric fleets – buses, taxis, delivery vehicles – are experiencing rapid growth because electrification offers fleet owners fast return on investment.
+Electric fleets – buses, taxis, delivery vehicles – are experiencing rapid growth because electrification offers fleet owners fast return on investment and enables them to meet sustainability goals.
 They also represent a significant market for EVSPs that can meet owner requirements, most significant of which is the ability to manage energy at the depot to ensure that vehicles will all be charged within the allotted time and at the lowest cost.
 Depots may even have their own micro-grids with renewable energy sources and battery storage that need to be managed as well as energy coming from the grid.

 Wrapping Things Up: Addressing Grid Challenges with Energy Management